 Aligning sales and marketing is a frequently emphasized practice that experts point to as the major tool behind any company’s success.
-There is, however, another business aspect that marketers should align with to fully inject the brand into their target audience: customer service.
+There is, however, another business aspect that marketers should align with to fully inject the brand into their target audience: customer support.

-Businesses must not undervalue customer service when executing promotional activities because it directly impacts a brand’s marketing objectives and efforts.
+Businesses must not undervalue customer care when executing promotional activities because it directly impacts a brand’s marketing objectives and efforts.
 How so?
 Let’s first look at the differing roles of marketing and customer service to know how they complement each other.

-• The marketing unit increases brand awareness and generates leads by distributing information and engaging with the market.
+- The marketing unit increases brand awareness and generates leads by distributing information and engaging with the market.

-Basically, none of your marketing activities would come out successful if you don’t incorporate the value of customer service in every step of the way.
+None of your marketing activities would come out successful if you don t incorporate the value of customer support in every step of the way.
 The potential clients you tap wouldn’t likely bite the bait if their overall experience with your brand isn’t pleasant.

 On the other hand, if you address their needs through customer service strategies, they will be more receptive to your marketing pitches.